ccb-hms/HarvardInovalonUserGuide/README.md

-# InovalonDemo
+# Inovalon User Guide
-This repository contains example code and instructions for working with the Inovalon database.
+This repository contains guidance, example code, and instructions for working with the Inovalon database at Harvard Medical School.

 ## O2 Cluster